The Dangers of Xanax Addiction

 The Hard Cold Truth About Xanax

 Did you know that almost 30,000 prescriptions are written for Xanax in the United States every year?
 That is not many prescriptions when you think about the entire population of the U.S., but did you also know that there are over 175,000 emergency room visits related to Xanax and other benzodiazepine overdoses.
-Frequent Xanax abusers will mix their Xanax medication with other drugs that often create deadly drug cocktails.
+Frequent Xanax abusers will mix their Xanax medication with alcohol or other drugs that often create deadly drug cocktails.
 If you need help, don’t be afraid to reach out before it’s too late.

 Medically Reviewed: September 25, 2019